Chao-Xi/jxazurebook/docs/chap5/dp900_qa.md

 * Azure Data Factory and Azure Synapse
 * Azure COSMOS DB/Graph Database

 1.Your company needs to implement a relational database in Azure.
-The SQLution must minimize ongoing maintenance.
+The soution must minimize ongoing maintenance.
 Which Azure service should you use?

 * A. Azure HDlnsight
 * **B. Azure SQL Database （V)**